2018 Why microfinance as aid isn’t enough to empower women, The Conversation View article here

 She is an expert in the field of gender and international development with a particular interest in those issues in the post-conflict environment of Timor-Leste and is widely published in this field.
 As a regional gender expert, Dr Niner has often worked and reported on gender issues in S. E. Asia for local and international development agencies.
-She is currently undertaking research through the Oxfam Monash Partnership of Oxfam partnered Savings and Loans Schemes in Timor.
-Futher work on the links between gender inequity, empowerment and the economy is also being developed with a network of researchers focussed on the Asia Pacific.
+She is currently undertaking research through the Oxfam Monash Partnership of Oxfam partnered Savings and Loans Schemes in Timor-Leste.
+Further work on the links between gender inequity, empowerment and the economy is also being developed with a network of researchers focussed on the Asia Pacific.

 She recently convened a public seminar Crocodiles in the Timor Sea: development implications where her presentation reported on recent research which uncovered little know details about the culture of the Australian Department of Foreign Affairs in their negotiations over the maritime resources in the Timor Sea.

-She is the editor of To Resist is to Win: the Autobiography of Xanana Gusmão with selected letters and speeches (Aurora Books, Melbourne, 2000) and author of Xanana: Leader of the Struggle for Independent Timor-Leste (Australian Scholarly Publishing, Melbourne, 2009) which was translated into Portuguese as Xanana: Líder da luta pela independência de Timor-Leste (Don Quixote Publishing: Lisbon 2011).
+She is also the editor of To Resist is to Win: the Autobiography of Xanana Gusmão with selected letters and speeches (Aurora Books, Melbourne, 2000) and author of Xanana: Leader of the Struggle for Independent Timor-Leste (Australian Scholarly Publishing, Melbourne, 2009) which was translated into Portuguese as Xanana: Líder da luta pela independência de Timor-Leste (Don Quixote Publishing: Lisbon 2011).
 To commemorate Gusmao’s 70th birthday she also published ‘‘What a piece of work is a man!: Xanana Gusmao at 70’, and Xanana Gusmao: of paintballs and power.